kubernetes/website/content/en/blog/_posts/grokkin-the-docs.md

 wrong.
 I should have thoroughly **read** the [Contribute to Kubernetes docs](https://kubernetes.io/docs/contribute/) pages instead of skimming them.

 I am very familiar with the git/gerrit workflow.
-With those tools, a user clones the `master` repo and then creates a local branch.
+With those tools, a contributor clones the `master` repo and then creates a local branch.
 Kubernetes uses a different approach, called _Fork and Pull_.
 Each contributor `forks` the master repo, and then the contributor pushes work to their fork before creating a pull request.
 I